Clinical Practice Supports image

 Definition of Unlicensed Health Care Provider (UHCP)

-In August 2020, Nova Scotia Health launched an initiative to add COVID-19 testing to the scope of employment for trained unlicensed health care providers (UHCPs) in certain positions/practice areas.
-This will help to support current and future demands for COVID-19 testing and health human resources as we continue with our pandemic response in Nova Scotia.
-This practice is supported by policies, education/training, and support of local teams who are testing for COVID-19.
+Nova Scotia Health launched an initiative to add nasopharyngeal testing to the scope of employment for trained unlicensed health care providers (UHCPs) in certain positions/practice areas.
+This will help to support current and future demands for nasopharyngeal testing.
+This practice is supported by policies, education/training, and support of local teams who are testing for respiratory infections.

 Nova Scotia Health is responsible to ensure UHCPs receive adequate education, training and support to provide safe care.
 The UHCP is accountable for completion of all mandatory education and for their individual actions or inaction in practice settings as per their scope of employment.